The Graph-Based Behavior-Aware Recommendation for Interactive News: Experiment

-We summarize the comparison results of different models as follows.
-To test the effectiveness of our concentration feature, environmental semantics (used in G-CNN), manifold regularity ($R_2$ penalty in (\ref{loss:1})), and also attention network (used in LSTM, see Figure \ref{fig:4}), we first simplify our proposed model by removing all above techniques.
-The vanilla model is denoted as G-BBAN.
-The effectiveness of above four critical components will be tested later.
-As stated before, we combine five positive behaviors as one positive class to calculate AUC and CTR, which we think is a fair way to make our model comparable with other biclassification models.
+{\bf Parameter setup:} In our model, we let $r=5$, i.e. we use every $5$ triggered news to predict the next one for each user.
+For MMAS in Algorithm \ref{alg:1}, we let $Epoch = 50$, $maxDepth = 10$, $\rho=0.5$, $\tau_{min}=0.001$, $\tau_{max}=10$, $\alpha=0.2$ and $\beta=0.8$.
+For graph representation learning, we set the length of each random walk to be 20, and let $n = 300$ (i.e. the dimension of each node embedding is 300, see Section \ref{subsec:nur} \eqref{equ:2}).
+For the dimensions of hidden layers in LSTM and CNN, we set $l=3$, $k_1= k_2=50$, and $k_3=10$.
+We apply mini-batch Adam for adjusting the learning rate.
+The batch size is 1200 and the initial learning rate is 0.01.
+The parameters for all baselines are set as suggested in corresponding references.
+For each method, we conduct $5$ independent runs with random initialization, and we report the average and standard deviation of all metrics on the test set as results.

-The comparison results are shown in Table \ref{tab:3}.
-From the table, we see G-BBAN has the best score for both metrics, while the LibFM performs worst.
+5pt {\bf Experimental Result:} We summarize the results of different models as follows.
+We first simplify our proposed model by removing the concentration feature and the attention network.
+The effectiveness of the concentration feature and attention network is tested independently later.
+The vanilla model is denoted as GBAN.
+The results are shown in Table \ref{tab:3}.
+From the table, we see GBAN has the best scores for both AUC and CTR metrics, while LibFM performs the worst.

-We can draw the conclusion that deep models are effective in capturing the relations and dependencies in interactive news data.
-This is because that other deep-learning-based baselines also outperform LibFM by 1.2\% to 7.5\% on AUC and 3.3\% to 9.0\% on CTR.
-The YouTubeNet only uses several ReLU layers and a Softmax layer to predict the class probabilities.
-CNN-based and LSTM-based methods can learn latent news representation better and achieve a better score.
-Our method G-BBAN uses the G-CNN to combine the word embedding with the tag and category embedding, and then uses the LSTM to learn the user representation.
-It achieves the best performance.
-As for effectiveness, we find that both CNN and LSTM in baseline take 5 hours around to train, and so does our method though we have a hybrid network.
-LibFM is quite different which takes only 1 hour.
-But its prediction is very poor.
+Based on Table \ref{tab:3}, we can draw the conclusion that deep models are effective in capturing the relations and dependencies in interactive data.
+This is because other deep-learning-based baselines also outperform LibFM by 1.2\% to 7.5\% on AUC and 3.3\% to 9.0\% on CTR.
+As for running time, we find that both DKN and LSTM take 5 hours around to train, and so does our method though we have a hybrid network of CNN and RNN.
+LibFM is quite different and only takes 1 hour, but its prediction is also very poor.
 Our method can ensure that the system is upgraded multiple times per day.

-Further, to demonstrate the efficacy of the core and coritivity, we introduce user concentration feature into our model and each baseline model as well and do comparison again.
-The results are presented in Table \ref{tab:4}.
+5pt \textbf{Test concentration feature:} To demonstrate the effectiveness of concentration feature introduced in Section \ref{subsec:ucfl}, we complement all baselines with the concentration feature and do comparisons again.
+The results are shown in Table \ref{tab:4}.